 Effective November 25, 2014, Cocrystal Pharma, Inc. and affiliated entities completed a series of merger transactions as a result of which Cocrystal Pharma, Inc. merged with RFS Pharma, LLC, a Georgia limited liability company (“RFS Pharma”).
 We refer to the surviving entity of this merger as “Cocrystal” or the “Company.”

-The Company’s historical operating results indicate substantial doubt exists related to the Company’s ability to continue as a going concern.
 The Company has no pharmaceutical products approved for sale, has not generated any revenues to date from pharmaceutical product sales, and has incurred significant operating losses since inception.
-The Company has never been profitable and has incurred losses from operations of $62,924,000 and $8,262,000 in the years ended December 31, 2018 and 2017, respectively.
+The Company has never been profitable and has incurred losses from operations of $9,586,000 and $48,406,000 in the years ended December 31, 2020 and 2019, respectively.

 The Company will need to continue obtaining adequate capital to fund operating losses until it becomes profitable.
 The Company can give no assurances that the additional capital it is able to raise, if any, will be sufficient to meet its needs, or that any such financing will be obtainable on acceptable terms.
 If the Company is unable to obtain adequate capital, it could be forced to cease operations or substantially curtail its drug development activities.
 The Company expects to continue incurring substantial operating losses and negative cash flows from operations over the next several years during its pre-clinical and clinical development phases.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.